matthew-brett/cfd2019/notebooks/extra/mean_sq_deviations.md

 Equation \eqref{eq:dsse_c} only has one zero, and it is when $c$ is equal to the mean.

-We so far don't know if this is a peak or a trough, but we can differentiate equation \eqref{eq:dsse_c} again, to see the slope of the slope.
+We so far don't know if this single zero is at a peak or a trough, but we can differentiate equation \eqref{eq:dsse_c} again, to see the slope of the slope.
 If this is positive at $c = \frac{1}{n} \sum x_i$, than the slope is changing to be positive, and we would be at a trough, if it is negative, the slope is changing to be negative, and we would be at a peak.
-Here's the derivative of equation
-\eqref{eq:dsse_c}, also called the [second derivative](https://en.wikipedia.org/wiki/Second_derivative):
+Here's the derivative of equation \eqref{eq:dsse_c}, also called the [second derivative](https://en.wikipedia.org/wiki/Second_derivative):

 $$